vinamrgrover/C-and-CPP-DSA/README.md

 # This is an open source repository for practicing Data Structures and Algorithms in C language.
-# All the committ will be accepted if they are right :)
+# All the commits will be accepted if they are right :)